jchitpin/thinkdeck/README.md

 <details>
   <summary>Cable modifications and testing</summary>

   I recommend testing whether all of your cables work before installing them into the the chassis.
+These include:

+  1. Micro HDMI to HDMI connector.
+  2. USB splitter.
+  3. Micro B panel connector.
-These include the micro HDMI to HDMI connector, the USB   splitter, micro B panel connector, and USB C to USB A cable.
+  4. USB C to USB A cable.

   I also recommend (carefully!) stripping the outer plastic sheathing to reduce cable bulk and wrapping with a thin layer of Kapton tape.
-Shaving plastic    off the USB connectors may also be needed to fit them inside the panel cutouts.
+Shaving plastic off the USB housing may help fit them inside the panel cutouts.

 </details>